 Some of my projects are a bit weird (that’s deliberate) and some of my heroes are a bit eccentric (that’s unfortunate).
 I only hope they’re thought-provoking.

-In summer 2016 I started working at CSAIL with Gerry Sussman and Jack Wisdom to redesign the online notes for 6.946: Computational Classical Mechanics.
-The project is spiralling out of control and into a full Scheme programming environment in the browser, with an emphasis on graphics, mathematics, and mechanics.
+In summer 2016 I started working with Gerry Sussman and Jack Wisdom to redesign the online notes for 6.946: Computational Classical Mechanics.
+The project spiralled into symbolic Scheme programming environment in the browser and a native Jupyter kernel.

-Before that, I was with the Viral Communications Group at the Media Lab as an undergraduate researcher.
-I’ve worked on several projects, but mostly with Travis Rich on PubPub, a platform for free and open academic publishing.
-PubPub emphasizes radical transparency, hosts curated grassroots journals, and weaves a connected mesh of rich, digitally native documents.
+Before that, I worked in the Viral Communications Group at the Media Lab as an undergraduate researcher with Travis Rich on PubPub, a platform for free and open academic publishing.
+PubPub emphasizes radical transparency, hosts curated grassroots journals, and weaves an intertwingled mesh of natively digital documents.
 I worked on interactive visualizations and Xanadu-style transclusions that would make Ted Nelson proud.

 Check out my complete road map, complete with degree audit details.
-I’m (usually) Course 6-3, Courses 6-3 & 18G, or just Course 18C, depending on the phase of the moon and the observed states of entangled roommates.
+I’m usually course 6-3 or 18C, depending on the phase of the moon and the observed states of entangled roommates.